VincyJovitha01/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

-# Implementation of Decision Tree Model for Tumor Classification
+# Ex:08 Implementation of Decision Tree Model for Tumor Classification
+### DATE:
 ## AIM:
 To implement and evaluate a Decision Tree model to classify tumors as benign or malignant using a dataset of lab test results.